Platelet Rich Plasma Therapy

-A. Platelets possess a treasure trove of healing factors which work to reduce pain and inflammation in the joint space, but more importantly, promotes the body’s natural ability to heal leading to improved function and decreased pain.
+A. Platelets possess a treasure trove of healing factors which work to reduce pain and inflammation, and more importantly promotes the body’s natural ability to heal, improving function.

 Q. How does Oregon Imaging Centers differ from other sites offering PRP injections?

 A. Oregon Imaging Centers has world-class subspecialty-trained musculoskeletal radiologists who are dedicated to a culture of professional excellence, uncompromising technical proficiency and compassionate care.
-Our radiologists use precise ultrasound guided imaging to assure safe and accurate PRP delivery for optimal effectiveness and outcomes.
+We utilize the precision of ultrasound and fluoroscopic imaging to assure safe and accurate PRP delivery for optimal effectiveness and outcomes.

 Q. Who is a good candidate?

-A. PRP therapy can be effective in treating pain due to fascial, tendon and ligament injuries.
-PRP is also effective for osteoarthritis.
+A. PRP therapy can be effective in treating multiple ailments including fascial, tendon and ligament injuries.
+PRP has also been proven to be a highly effective therapy for osteoarthritis.
 We do not perform PRP spine injections at Oregon Imaging Centers.

 Q. How do I schedule a PRP at Oregon Imaging Centers?

-A. Contact us at Oregon Imaging Centers PRP scheduling number (458) 215-4052 and we will help coordinate your care..
+A. You can contact us on our PRP scheduling line, (458) 215-4052 or by email at firstname.lastname@example.org and we will help coordinate your care.